Make-School-Courses/FEW-1.1-Web-Foundations/09-JavaScript-Class-Objects-Intro/README.md

 ## Overview

+- Make an Object
+  - Add properties
+  - and methods
-- Make an Object with a function
+- Make an class with a function
   - Add properties
   - Add methods
     - Use prototype